Table of Contents

 Transportation

 Participants on these Owl Photography Workshops need to drive their own personal or rented vehicle.
 RVs and vehicles pulling trailers are not recommended.
-Owners of full electric vehicles should phone 306-652-5975 to discuss whether their range is sufficient for these workshops.
-The driving distance may be about 500 km for full day Snowy Owl Photography session and 600 km for the full day Great Gray Owl and Northern Hawk Owl session and less than 100 km for half-day Snowy Owl Photography Sessions.
-Round Trip driving distance for the post conference Northern Hawk Owl and Great Gray Owl photography tour to northern Saskatchewan will be about 700 km.
-EV charging stations are available at several Saskatoon locations.
+Full electric vehicles are not recommended.
+The driving distance may be about 600 km for full day Snowy Owl Photography session and 600 km for the full day Northern Hawk Owl session and less than 100 km for half-day Snowy Owl Photography Sessions.
+Round Trip driving distance for the post conference Northern Hawk Owl and Ptarmigan photography tour to northern Saskatchewan will be about 1300 km.

 Carpooling